sandstorm/UserManagement/README.md

     activationTokenTimeout: '2 days'
     # Validity timespan for the token used to reset passwords.
     resetPasswordTokenTimeout: '4 hours'
+    # The message that appears if a user could not be logged in.
+    authFailedMessage:
+      title: 'Login nicht möglich'
+      body: 'Sie haben ungültige Zugangsdaten eingegeben.
+Bitte versuchen Sie es noch einmal.
     # Email settings
     email:
       # Sender Address